Jimmy Smith

 He pursued a musical career when he saw "Wild Bill Davis" perform on the organ.
 Soon after that night, Smith bought a Hammond B-3 organ and a big Leslie speaker.
 After four months of intense practice, he came out swinging.
 Energetic hard bop, blues, and the sound of the church also infused his style.
 Smith’s reputation grew, and the Hammond organ became a legitimate jazz instrument.

 In 1956, Smith took his music to New York.
 Successful performances helped him get signed by Blue Note Records.
 He began his recording career with a trio album called "A New Sound, A New Star," by the end of the 1950s, he was one of the busiest artists on the label.
-Often working with saxophonist Stanley Turrentine, guitarist Kenny Burrell, and drummer David Bailey, he developed a great following.
+He often developed a significant following when working with saxophonist Stanley Turrentine, guitarist Kenny Burrell, and drummer David Bailey.

 In 1962, Smith signed with Verve Records and began working with larger ensembles with arranger and composer Oliver Nelson using many of his orchestrations.
 He also wrote themes for movies such as "Goldfinger" and “The Carpetbaggers" and worked with guitarist Wes Montgomery.